tqiu8/cgan_model/README.md

 ### To use a different dataset:

 In the bash files, change the `--input_dir` to wherever the training examples of your dataset are located.
+If training BicycleWGAN or VAEGAN, change the name of the dataset on line 27: `bash setup_dataset.h facades` to whichever dataset you are using.

 ### Directory structure:
 ```